 If the area to be biopsied can be felt, the needle can be guided into it while the doctor is feeling it.

-If the lump can't be felt easily, the doctor might watch the needle on an ultrasound screen as it moves toward and into the mass.
-This is called an ultrasound-guided biopsy.
+If the lump can't be felt easily, the doctor might watch the needle on an ultrasound screen as it moves toward and into the area.
+This is called an ultrasound-guided FNA.

 An FNA is an outpatient procedure most often done in the doctor’s office.
-Your doctor may or may not use a numbing medicine (called a local anesthetic).
-But, the needle used for the biopsy is so thin that getting an anesthetic could hurt more than the biopsy itself.
+Your doctor might use a numbing medicine (called a local anesthetic), but it's not needed in all cases.
+This is because the needle used for the biopsy is so thin that getting an anesthetic might hurt more than the biopsy itself.

-You’ll be laying on your back for the FNA.
-You will have to be still while it’s done.
+You’ll lie on your back for the FNA, and you will have to be still while it’s being done.

-You may feel some pressure from the ultrasound wand and as the needle is put in.
-Once the needle’s in the right place, the doctor will use the syringe to pull out a small amount of tissue and/or fluid.
-Then the needle is taken out and the area is covered with a sterile dressing or bandage.
+If ultrasound is used, you may feel some pressure from the ultrasound wand and as the needle is put in.
+Once the needle is in the right place, the doctor will use the syringe to pull out a small amount of tissue and/or fluid.
+This might be repeated a few times.
+Once the procedure is done, the area is covered with a sterile dressing or bandage.

-A doctor called a pathologist will look at the biopsy tissue or fluid under a microscope to find out if there are cancer cells in it.
+A doctor called a pathologist will look at the biopsy tissue or fluid to find out if there are cancer cells in it.

-The main advantages of FNA are that the skin doesn’t have to be cut, and in some cases it’s possible to make the diagnosis the same day.
+The main advantages of FNA are that it is fairly quick, it often doesn't require anesthesia, and the skin doesn’t have to be cut, so no stitches are needed and there is usually no scar.
+Also, in some cases it’s possible to get the results the same day.

-An FNA biopsy is the easiest type of biopsy to have, but it can sometimes miss a cancer if the needle does not go into the cancer cells.
-Or there may not be enough cancer cells to do some of the other lab tests that are needed.
+However, an FNA can sometimes miss a cancer if the needle does not go into the cancer cells, or if it doesn't remove enough cells.
+Even if an FNA does find cancer, it might not remove enough cancer cells to do some of the other lab tests that are needed.

-If the results of the FNA biopsy do not give a clear diagnosis, or your doctor still has concerns, you might need to have a second biopsy or a different type of biopsy.
+If the results of the FNA biopsy do not give a clear diagnosis, or if your doctor still has concerns, you might need a more extensive type of biopsy, such as a core needle biopsy or a surgical (open) biopsy.